dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 misconception may have garnered acknowledgement without considering the limited references of past paper historians, and the current technological advances that now allow for more thorough investigation into wove paper's origins.
-Online digitalization of manuscripts, books, and countless historical documents within the past five years alone has provided us with greater access to early examples of wove paper, and its presence in the Colonies during the American Revolution.
+Online digitalization of manuscripts, books, and countless historical documents within the past five years alone provided greater access to early examples of wove paper, and its presence in the Colonies during the American Revolution.

 The earliest wove paper this research team uncovered dated back to the late 1750s.
 Through his authoritative text *Papermaking: The History and Technique of an Ancient Craft*, Dard Hunter educated us on the origins of wove paper; he noted the first wove produced in England occurred by 1757, used in John Baskerville's special edition of *Virgil* (for which wove paper moulds were made by James Whatman the Elder).
-Hunter reminded us, though, that wove paper had been created and used in the Orient for many years prior.<a href="#footnotes">(15)</a> Wove paper was eventually preferred and considered a superior paper to laid in the latter portion of the 18th century because of its smooth surface and increased density.
+Hunter reminded us, though, that wove paper had been created and used in the Orient for many years prior.<a href="#footnotes">(15)</a> Wove paper was eventually considered a superior paper to laid in the latter portion of the 18th century because of its smooth surface and increased density.
 However, following its use in Europe in the late 1750s, few wire mould makers were skilled in creating wove's more complex wire moulds.
 In the American colonies, wove paper appeared accessible to printers in Philadelphia as early as 1773, primarily through the mould